Find a Qualified Attorney Near You

 Education Checks

 Students in the U.S. without documentation do not qualify for in-state tuition.
-Some public universities will allow qualifying DACA recipients to pay in-state tuition.
+Some public universities will allow qualifying Deferred Action for Childhood Arrivals (DACA) recipients to pay in-state tuition.

-DACA stands for Deferred Action for Childhood Arrivals.
-It protects eligible young adults from deportation after their parents brought them to the United States as children.
+DACA protects eligible young adults from deportation after their parents brought them to the United States as children.
 It also gives these young adults work authorization for limited periods.
 Those periods of work authorization are renewable.

 Some public universities may extend in-state tuition benefits to U visa holders.
 Under the Violence Against Women Act (VAWA), abuse victims are given an easier way toward legal presence in the United States — U visas.
 Included within those eligible for such visas are victims of human trafficking and domestic violence.
-Family members of victims are also eligible for U visas.
-The members of immigrant families can get such visas, as well.
-Asylum seekers can also benefit from U visas if they prove they've been the victim of abuse in their country of origin.

 Voting ID Rules

-There are no voter identification requirements.
+There are no voter identification requirements specific to Maine.

 Housing Ordinances and Immigration

-Related Resources
+Immigration in Maine: Related Resources

-Need More Help?
+Need Help With an Immigration Issue?
 Contact an Attorney

 Can I Solve This on My Own or Do I Need an Attorney?